IzzatFirdaus/motac-irms/SECURITY.md

-# Security Vulnerability Reporting
+# Security Policy & Vulnerability Reporting

-The security of the **MOTAC Integrated Resource Management System** is a top priority for the Information Management Division (BPM) at the Ministry of Tourism, Arts and Culture (MOTAC), Malaysia.
-We are committed to protecting system integrity and user data.
+The security of the **MOTAC Integrated Resource Management System (MOTAC_IRMS)** is a top priority for the Information Management Division (Bahagian Pengurusan Maklumat, BPM) at the Ministry of Tourism, Arts and Culture (MOTAC), Malaysia.
+We are dedicated to protecting system integrity, user data, and ensuring a safe environment for all users and stakeholders.

+---

-## How to Report a Vulnerability
+## Reporting a Security Vulnerability

-If you discover a potential security vulnerability, please report it responsibly and as soon as possible.
+If you discover a potential security vulnerability in the MOTAC_IRMS, we urge you to report it responsibly and promptly.
+We appreciate your efforts to help keep our system—and its users—safe.

 **Contact Email:**
 security.bpm@motac.gov.my
-*(Note: This email address is a placeholder.
-Please confirm or update with the official MOTAC/BPM security contact.)*
+*If this is not the correct contact, please refer to the official MOTAC/BPM channels or internal communication for updates.*

+---

 ### What to Include in Your Report

-To help us effectively investigate and resolve the issue, please include the following:
+To help us respond quickly and effectively, please provide as much of the following information as possible:

-- **Detailed Description:** Clearly explain the nature of the vulnerability.
+- **Detailed Description:**
+  A clear explanation of the vulnerability, including its nature and how it may affect the system.

+- **Affected System/Module:**
-- **Affected System or Module:** Specify which part of the system is affected (e.g., Email/User ID Provisioning, ICT Equipment Loan, User Management).
+  Specify the part of MOTAC_IRMS involved (e.g., Email/User ID Provisioning, ICT Equipment Loan, User Management, etc.).

-- **Reproduction Steps:** Provide step-by-step instructions to reproduce the vulnerability.
+- **Reproduction Steps:**
-- **Proof of Concept (PoC):** Include scripts, screenshots, or code demonstrating the issue, if possible.
+  Step-by-step instructions or a proof-of-concept (PoC) demonstrating how the vulnerability can be triggered.

-- **Potential Impact:** Describe what could happen if the vulnerability were exploited.
+- **Potential Impact:**
+  An assessment of the possible consequences if the vulnerability were to be exploited.

+- **Supporting Evidence:**
+  Screenshots, logs, scripts, or sample code that help illustrate the issue.

-- **Your Contact Information (Optional):** Include if you wish to be notified of the outcome or contacted for clarification.
+- **Your Contact Information (Optional):**
+  So we may update you on the status or request clarification.

+---

-## Our Response Process
+## Our Security Response Process

-Upon receiving your report, we will:
+When you report a vulnerability to us, we will:

-1. **Acknowledge Receipt:** Respond to confirm we have received your report.
+1. **Acknowledge Receipt:**
+   Confirm that we have received your report, usually within 3 working days.

-2. **Investigate:** Thoroughly examine the reported vulnerability.
+2. **Investigate:**
+   Assess and verify the reported issue in detail.

+3. **Mitigate & Resolve:**
-3. **Resolution:** If validated, we will prioritize fixing the issue and release a patch or mitigation.
+   If the vulnerability is validated, we will prioritize remediation and, where appropriate, release a patch or mitigation.

+4. **Follow Up:**
-4. **Communication:** We may reach out for more information during our investigation.
+   We may reach out for further information or clarification, and will notify you once the issue has been addressed.

-We kindly ask that you do not publicly disclose details of the vulnerability until we have had reasonable time to resolve it.
+---

 ## Responsible Disclosure

-Your responsible disclosure is greatly appreciated and helps keep the **MOTAC Integrated Resource Management System** secure for all users.
+- Please **do not publicly disclose** vulnerability details until we have had a reasonable opportunity to investigate and resolve the issue.
+- We value and recognize the contribution of security researchers and community members who follow responsible disclosure practices.

 ---

+## Commitment to Security

+We are committed to the continuous improvement of MOTAC_IRMS security and appreciate your help in keeping the system and its users safe.

+---

 <!--
-This SECURITY.md provides guidelines for reporting vulnerabilities in the MOTAC IRMS project.
-It ensures a clear, professional process for responsible disclosure and encourages collaboration in maintaining system security.
+This SECURITY.md provides tailored guidelines for reporting vulnerabilities in the MOTAC IRMS project.
+It ensures a transparent, professional, and effective process for responsible disclosure and security collaboration.
 -->